gogotanaka/hilbert/README.md

 #### I believe mathematics is absolutely that one.

-## How can we deal such a great mathematics in a discrete world?
+## How can we deal something as great as mathematics in a discrete world?

 #### Q-language is the answer.

-Q lets you have a sense of mathematics with a keyboard, the same as you would with a pen.
+Q lets you have a sense of mathematics using a keyboard, the same as you would with a pen.

 ```
 +---Discrete world---+                    +------Mathematics-------+